zahraghasemip/BitcoinAlert/README.md

 # Install pygame
 $ pip install pygame

+#Install pyttsx3
+$ pip install pyttsx3
 ```
 `cryptocompare`: This package is used for accessing cryptocurrency data.

 `pygame`: This package is used for playing MP3 files.

+`pyttsx3`: This package is used for converting text into speech.